Stem Cell Therapy | Cellular Prolotherapy

 There is always conflicting research into the efficacy of any treatment protocol and stem cell injection therapy is no different.
 Many times a patient will point to his or her own clinical dissatisfaction or research and say, stem cell therapy does not work as well as advertised.
 Let’s look at some of that research:

 The walking time for the pain to appear improved for three patients and remained unchanged for one.
-The number of stairs they could climb and the pain on visual analog scale improved for all of them.
 On physical examination, the improvement was mainly for crepitus.
 It was minor for the improvement of the range of motion.

 Results were encouraging, but not excellent.
 Improvement of the technique may improve the results.”1

 We agree that stem cell therapy has benefits but may not provide a full cure.
 This is why we recommend the use of Platelet Rich Plasma Therapy in conjunction with stem cell therapy.
-The study above involved direct stem cell injection.
-Stem cell therapy is more effective if the stem cells are given better direction.
+The study above involved cultured stem cells.
+In our opinion Stem cell therapy is more effective if the stem cells are given better direction.
 This is where the growth factors in blood platelets can be very effective.
 Platelets aid the stem cells in their various jobs including differentiation and then aid in the differentiated cells making the extracellular matrix to repair the injured tissue.